Who inspires you?

 What do you spend your time on?

 I live and breathe Seed Waikato!
-But another big passion of mine is philanthropy, so I also do some work with Philanthropy New Zealand as a Youth Advisor, strategising around how we can support more young people to contribute to the space.
+But another big passion of mine is philanthropy, so I also do some work with Philanthropy New Zealand as a Youth Advisor and sit on their Board, strategising around how we can support more young people to contribute to the space.

 What’s the most courageous thing you’ve ever done?

 When I graduated from the University of Waikato, I was invited to be the student speaker.
 My intuition told me I needed to use that platform to talk openly about my lived experience with mental distress.
 I have never been more nervous in my life.
 There was 1000 people there, and I talked about how I overcame my crippling drug-induced psychosis and bipolar, which ended up creating a safe space for many others to open up about their mental health journey since then.

 You can watch it here if you want to.